aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 ## Aspose.Cells for .NET 25.4
 * Support to specify sheet set to export to html
 * Support to get and set gridline color for worksheet
-* Support to export editable charts since Excel2016 to docx file
+* Support to export editable charts to docx file
 * Support reading and writing sensitivity label
 * Support to export more style attributes to Numbers
 * Support to import template files of markdown format